lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab5.md

 	covered up to Monday, September 26th.
 * 2 points - you provide a correct answer and a brief explanation of why it is the correct answer.
-* 2 points - you provide at least one
+* 2 points - you provide at least one lecture that the question is related to.

 ## Grading turnaround
 This lab will be graded with scores in Brightspace before Tuesday, September